alonaki/Assembly-Compiler/README.md

 # Assembly-Compiler
 This project is an assignment in a C programming course.
-The purpose of this project is to build an assembler for 16-instruction asssembly language, for an imaginary 12-bit CPU and 4096 bits of memory size.
+The purpose of this project is to build an assembler for 16-instruction assembly language, for an imaginary 12-bit CPU and 4096 bits of memory size.
 For any issues, questions and ideas turn to the Issues tab.

 # Directory structure (Modules):